Arvig Restoring Internet Freedom Disclosure

 Service Description — Actual access speeds and time delays (latency) are dependent on the service offering purchased by the customer, geographical proximity to internet peering locations, technology used to deliver the service, and characteristics of Arvig’s network.
 All broadband internet services are suitable for use with real-time applications.
 Customers can test their actual speeds at speedtest.arvig.com

-Impact of Non-Broadband Internet Access Service Data Services — Arvig provides both digital QAM and IP-based video services, facilities-based voice services, and in certain cases Metro-Ethernet enterprise business services over the same physical connection that may also be used to provide broadband internet access.
-Digital QAM based video services are delivered to the customer on a different set of channels than those used for broadband internet access and have no impact on the available capacity or performance of broadband internet access services.
-Facilities based voice services and IP-based video services are delivered on the same physical connection using different service flows and are given priority over broadband internet access services.
-Facilities based voice services are also provided with dedicated capacity.
+Impact of Non-Broadband Internet Access Service Data Services — Arvig provides both digital QAM- and IP-based video services, facilities-based voice services, and in certain cases Metro-Ethernet enterprise business services over the same physical connection that may also be used to provide broadband internet access.
+Digital QAM-based video services are delivered to the customer on a different set of channels than those used for broadband internet access and have no impact on the available capacity or performance of broadband internet access services.
+Facilities-based voice services are delivered on the same physical connection using different service flows and are given priority over broadband internet access services.
+Facilities-based voice services are also provided with dedicated capacity.
 Prioritization of voice services helps ensure the functionality of E911 or other emergency voice services.
-Bandwidth dedicated to facilities based voice services has minimal impact on capacity available for broadband internet access services.
-Prioritization of IP-based video services aligns with customer expectations regarding the quality of video services.
+Bandwidth dedicated to facilities-based voice services has minimal impact on capacity available for broadband internet access services.
+IP-based video services are delivered on the same physical connection and are not given priority over broadband internet access services.
 Metro-Ethernet enterprise services are not provided over the internet and are given dedicated capacity across the same physical last mile.
-These services are engineered to meet customer expectations regarding available capacity for Metro- Ethernet and broadband internet access services.
+These services are engineered to meet customer expectations regarding available capacity for Metro-Ethernet and broadband internet access services.
 Customers may also make use of other services that utilize the same physical connection such as video conferencing, virtual private network (VPN) connections or similar services.
 Arvig does not prioritize or provide dedicated capacity for these services.
 Bandwidth for these services would be shared with broadband internet access.

 Price — Arvig offers different levels of service at different prices and changes them from time to time.
 These service tiers and prices are detailed at arvig.com.
 Arvig may impose fees for early termination with respect to certain conditions of its service arrangements.